 The physiotherapist’s role is to work with you as a patient to optimize your recovery process by ensuring injury-free, rehabilitating you from injuries, and helping prevent future injuries.

-Sports physiotherapists focus on core physiotherapeutic skills, working knowledge of the specific demands of sports, injury prevention, performance enhancement and functional rehabilitation.
+Sports physiotherapists focus on core physiotherapeutic skills, working knowledge of the specific demands of sports, injury prevention, performance enhancement, sports massage and functional rehabilitation.

 Therefore, here are five reasons for you to consider physiotherapy: